SmolYeti/GlacierEngine/README.md

 This is a project to practice and grow my Vulkan library and knowledge.
 Plan is for this to being a somewhat compitent game engine or etc, but we will see.

+Game engine code is mainly from Brendan Galea's 'Vulkan Game Engine Tutorial' series on Youtube.
+NURBS coded is from 'The NURBS Book'.

 # To build on Windows
 Run the `build.bat` file